cliss/CLTwitterEngine/README.md

 ☑ Get all your lists
 ☑ Get a user's lists
 ☑ Get a list by ID
+☑ Subscribe to a list
+☑ Unsubscribe from a list
+☑ Get list members
+☑ Get list subscribers
 ☐ Add a user to a list
 ☐ Remove a user from a list
-☐ Subscribe to a list
-☐ Unsubscribe from a list
-☐ Is a user subscribed to a list?
-☐ Get list members
 ☐ Create a list
 ☐ Delete a list
 ☐ Update a list